BBN-1/Quote-App/README.md

 Upon launching the app, you will be greeted with a home page displaying a random quote.
 Feel free to explore the catalog of quotes and view their details.
 The search functionality allows you to find specific quotes within the local database file.

 Please note that features such as login, registration, and server interaction are present in the user interface but are not functional in this light version.
-For the full version of the app with included server, API calls etc. please visit [Qoute App Full Version](https://github.com/BBN-1/React-Defense-Project)
+For the full version of the app with included server, API calls etc. please visit [Quote App Full Version](https://github.com/BBN-1/React-Defense-Project)

 ## Installation